NSS-Data-Instructional-Stuff/data_science/AWS/ec2_practice/README.md

 # AWS EC2 Exercise
 In this exercise, you will get to practice interacting with an AWS ec2 instance using ssh and get to learn some new command line tools.

 1. Step 1 - Before you can connect you need to change the permissions on the key pair file that you will use to connect through ssh.
 This is done using the `chmod` command.
-Specifically, we will set the permissions level to 400, which is read permission and no other permission.
+Specifically, we will set the permissions level to 400, which is read permission and no other permissions.
 To do this, navigate to the location of your `.pem` file and run

 `chmod 400 mykeys.pem`